ndugal6/SchoolBook/ProjectManagementDocument.md

 ##2.
 Configuration Management Plan
 **2.1 GitHub**

-GitHub was used to store our project so all team members could easily reach and update the project
+GitHub was used to store our project so all team members could easily reach and update the project.

 ##3.
 Process Model
 **3.1 Phased Development**